 We believe in a society where every young person, no matter what their background or circumstance, can grow up to achieve anything they set their mind to.

-However, the Conservatives are proposing cuts to school budgets that would hit every school in Bournemouth.
-These cuts could total £5.3 million across Bournemouth - the equivalent of 142 full-time teachers, or nearly £300 per pupil.
+At the 2017 General Election the Conservatives proposed cuts to school budgets that would have hit every school in Bournemouth.
+These could have led to losses totaling £5.3 million across Bournemouth - the equivalent of 142 full-time teachers, or nearly £300 per pupil.

-We know that to ensure every child gets the support they need, our education system must be properly funded.
+We know that the key to social mobility is access to a great education where all children are challenged whilst receiveing the support they need when appropriate.
+It's clear that in order to ensure every child gets the support they need, our education system must be properly funded.
 We were proud to introduce the Pupil Premium – additional money to support pupils from disadvantaged backgrounds – when we were in Government.
 It is our policy to protect school funding in real terms, from the early years right through to college.

 Our vision for education is about more than just passing exams.